 Canyon Country, CA 91351

 Long fascinated by energy, Sylvia's goal is to enhance the flow between Eastern and Western Veterinary Medicine.
 She believes that the practice of Traditional Chinese Medicine can help eastern and western medicine fulfill their complementary strengths and weaknesses.
-She received her Tallgrass Small Animal Acupressure Practitioner certificate to supplement her use of Reiki, Bach Flowers, and Animal Communication in a Feline-only practice.
-She believes that our companion animals come into our lives to learn as well as to teach and offers her services to promote their physical, emotional, and spiritual health and completeness.
-She practices at The Cat Doctor and Friends, in Santa Clarita, CA as well as privately, by appointment, for cats only.
+Sylvia received her Small Animal Acupressure Practitioner certificate to supplement her use of Reiki, Bach Flowers, and Animal Communication in a Feline-only practice.
+She practices at The Cat Doctor and Friends, in Santa Clarita, CA and privately, by appointment, for cats only.

 Stephanie Taylor is a medical doctor practicing Preventive and Wellness Integrative medicine in central California.
-She also is a Master Trainer in Tai Chi for Health.
+And, Stephanie also is a Master Trainer in Tai Chi for Health.

-Saturday classes are available in Yang, Sun and Combined 42 Form styles.
 Her healing practice is not limited to humans, and in 2012 she was certified as an equine acupressure practitioner.
-She has two Arabians, who present endless challenges.
-She trail rides the beautiful central coast.
+She has two Arabians, and trail rides the beautiful central coast.

-The Art Of Dog philosophy is a truly holistic approach to canine wellness, encompassing physical, behavioral, and energetic issues.
+The Art Of Dog philosophy is an holistic approach to canine wellness, encompassing physical, behavioral, and energetic issues.
 Services offered include acupressure, reiki, flower essences, herbal foods and natural nutrition.
-Treatments and education services are intended to help animals heal themselves, in conjunction with proper veterinary care.
-We can learn as much from dogs as they can learn from us.
-It is this mutual regard that is at the heart of The Art Of Dog.
+Sessions and education services are intended to help animals heal themselves, in conjunction with proper veterinary care.

-Margarat is certified in small animal acupressure by the Tallgrass Animal Acupressure Institute.
-She is also a Level 2 Reiki practitioner and certified herbalist.
-She is a member of the American Herbalist Guild, Associated Bodywork & Massage Professionals, and the Flower Essence Society.
+Margarat is certified in small animal acupressure and a Level 2 Reiki practitioner and certified herbalist.
+She is a member of the American Herbalist Guild, Associated Bodywork & Massage Professionals, and Flower Essence Society.

 Flora Smith, Equine Acupressure Practitioner